 The length of the course is 4000 metres (with a tolerance of \pm 20 m).
-The expected winning time should be about 14:30 minutes.
 For conversion of times achieved into pentathlon points see par.
 1.3 and Part C Annex 12.

 7 OBSTACLE RELAY

 The Obstacle Relay will be organised at World and Continental Championships.
 At lower level competitions it is up to the decision of the organiser.
 Participation in this competition is possible when: